Horse Property at 158904 W North River Road Prosser, WA 99350 Home For Sale

 Understanding Prepayment Penalties

-Prepayment penalties typically state that if you decide to pay off the balance of your mortgage within a period of time (generally a few years from the start of the mortgage), you agree to pay a sort of penalty that is usually derived as some percentage of the interest on your mortgage over a period of time.
-The penalties serve loan agencies well as they seek to get some profit out of your loan even though an owner has decided to end it early, but they do a disservice to the home owner.
+Prepayment penalties typically state that if you decide to pay off the balance of your mortgage within a certain period (generally a few years from the start of the mortgage), you agree to pay a sort of penalty that is usually derived as some percentage of the interest on your mortgage over a period.
+The penalties serve loan agencies well as they seek to get some profit out of your loan even though an owner has decided to end it early, but they do a disservice to the homeowner.

 Naturally, you should be aware of all of the aspects of your home loan, but the section discussing prepayment penalties is perhaps one area to pay special attention to.
 These penalties can cost as much as a handful of monthly payments on your home, so they do represent a significant cost.
 Every loan is negotiable and it is up to you and your realtor to make prepayment penalties at the very least a topic of discussion.